Cambridge Creative iMedia – GCSE Option

 The Staff

-GCSE iMedia is delivered by Mr Hall – Head of Year Ten, Head of iMedia and Teacher of Computing.
+GCSE iMedia is delivered by Mr Hall – Head of Year Eleven, Head of iMedia and Teacher of Computing.

 Year 10 and 11 Course